nus-cs2103-AY1920S2/duke/docs/README.md

-# Duke of NNpanpan
+# Duke
-Duke is a very simple CLI task management application.\
+Duke is a very simple CLI task management application.
-Simple run the Java Jar file to start.
+Simply run the Java Jar file to start.
 Commands are listed below.
+This version of Duke was developed by Nhat Nguyen | NNpanpan.

-#User Guide
+## User Guide
 Below is the guide to the usage of Duke.

 ## Features